LivewareProblems/Orion/README.md

 It is meant to be used as a library in part of your existing application.

+## Goals

+- [ ] Can show a graph of fake or real data
+- [ ] Can change the function traced to a new one
+- [ ] Can get trace data in a distributed way
+- [ ] More to come !

 ## TODO add how to add it to your app

 ## Hacking